derekhuynen/Macro_Maker/ReadMe.md

 1. Run `main.ahk` with AutoHotkey v2.
 2. Press F8 to start recording; click where needed; press F8 again to stop.
-3. Press F9 to play back from the current cursor position.
+3. Press F9 to start playback from the current cursor position; press F9 again to stop.
 4. Press F10 to save to an INI in `saved_macros/`.
-5. Press F11 to load a saved macro by name and play it.
+5. Press F11 to load a saved macro by name and play it immediately.
+6. Optionally toggle looping with Shift+F9 (plays repeatedly until stopped with F9).
-6. Press F12 any time to exit.
+7. Press F12 any time to exit.

 ## File Structure